CosmicError/Schoology-Home-Sorting/README.md

 **Made & Tested in Tampermonkey**

-Schoology QOL Javascript scripts that just make the site better
+Schoology QOL scripts that just make the site better